 The minimum deposit amount for a CIT CD is $1,000, and they offer terms from six months all the way up to 60 months.
 They also offer RampUp CDs where you can increase your interest rate once per term (1-3 years in length).
 The minimum deposit for these, however, is a robust $25,000.

 Ally Bank — Ally Bank also offers an 11 month no penalty CD, and they offer a tiered interest rate.
-If you have $25,000 to deposit, the interest rate is a terrific 1.50%.
-For $5,000, the interest rate is an okay 1.25%, and for anything less, it’s a meager 1.00%.
-For those depositing less than $25,000, the 1.35% APY on their standard 12 month high-yield CD would be best.
+If you have $25,000 to deposit, the interest rate is a good 1.50%.
+For $5,000, the interest rate is a good 1.25%, and for anything less, it’s an ok 1.15%.
+For those depositing less than $5,000, the 1.75% APY on their standard 12 month high-yield CD would be best.
 It, too, has no minimum balance requirement.

 Ally Bank offers more than just CDs too.
 They offer a high-yield savings account, a cash rewards credit card, an online checking account, and one of the best cash back rewards credit cards available on the market today.
 With IRAs, Money Markets and even an online discount broker, Ally Bank has transformed from a now-defunct mortgage lender (GMAC) into a one-stop shop for just about any quality deposit account.